Stub-tailed spadebill: Description

 The stub-tailed spadebill can grow up to 9.5 cm (3.74 in) long and weigh up to 12 g (0.42 oz).
 It has brown feathering on its head extending down to the mantle as well as its wings.
 It has a pale-coloured mandible leading to its white throat.
 The abdomen usually has yellow plumage in males, but females may have brown and yellow plumage as well.
 The short brown tail of the species is a distinguishing feature that gives it its name.
 Stub-tailed spadebill have a broad and flat bill and pinkish feet.
 It also has a distinguishable face pattern with distinctive yellow postocular stripes.

 One of the most discerning features of the species is its greatly reduced or completely absent crown.
 Unlike other members of the genus Platyrinchus, the stub-tailed spadebill does not have a crown, which led to it being identified as a separate species.

-Due to the colouring of its plumage, it has often been quoted to be ‘difficult to spot’ in its natural habitat.
+Due to the colouring of its plumage, it has often been quoted to be 'difficult to spot' in its natural habitat.
 Alongside its slender body, it is able to avoid predators with this colouring that allows it to blend in.
-Stub-tailed spadebills can also be easily recognized by their nasal, rapid, and shaky “ki-di-di-di-rrril” calls that they often make after taking short flights.
+Stub-tailed spadebills can also be easily recognized by their nasal, rapid, and shaky "ki-di-di-di-rrril" calls that they often make after taking short flights.

+The stub-tailed spadebill's diet consists mainly of arthropods, such as homopteran bugs, ants, beetles, and spiders.